SSchonecker/little-maze/mazeDomain/README.md

 ## Input

-- A stirring of the Player (move forward, backward or turn left, right) entered through the keys _w, a, s, d_
+- A stirring of the Player (move forward, backward or turn left, right) entered through the keys _w, a, s, d, e, q_
-- The selection of a tile, to see whether it is spikey or contains a chest
+- The selection of a tile, to see whether it is spikey or contains a chest, if it is near the player location

 ## Usage